Quiet Confidence: The Unshakable Power You Already Have

 The Quiet Knowing

 Real confidence is internal.
 It's a relationship you have with yourself, not a performance for others.
-It's the calm certainty that while you don't know exactly how you'll handle a difficult situation, you trust in your ability to figure it out when the time comes.
+It's the calm certainty that while you don't know exactly how you'll handle a difficult situation, you trust your ability to figure it out.

 This quiet knowing feels like:

-- Being comfortable with silence and not filling every space with words
+Being comfortable with silence instead of filling every space with words

 It's not about believing you're special or superior.
 It's about knowing you're capable—not of perfection, but of adaptation, learning, and perseverance.